pc23pankaj/iOS_SeniorSoftwareInterviewQuestion/Protocol, Delegate & Optional Protocol.md

 ---

 Let me know if you want real-life use cases — like making a delegate optional in a view controller!

+## What Is an Associated Type?
+(Simple Definition)
+An associated type is a placeholder type used inside a protocol.
+It tells the protocol:

+protocol Container {
+    associatedtype Item
+    func add(_ item: Item)
+}